What happens to your ears during a flight?

-Pressure and pain in your ears during a flight can be extremely annoying, even painful.
+Pressure and ear pain during a flight can be extremely annoying, even painful.
 And almost as unpleasant is having to wait another 12 hours, or longer, before being able to hear normally again.
-I’d like to give you some background information on this phenomenon, as well as some tips and tricks on how to prevent it, or minimise its effects.
+I’d like to give you some background information on the phenomenon as ear pain during a flight, as well as some tips and tricks on how to prevent it, or minimise its effects.

 How do our ears work?